JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ### Extensibility and Maintainability

-- The codebase is modular, with clear separation between extension logic and interpreter logic.
+- The codebase is modular, with a clear separation between extension logic and interpreter logic.
 - New features (such as additional language support or UI enhancements) can be added by extending the relevant modules in extension-src/ or interpreter-src/.
 - Documentation is provided in the documents directory, including functional and technical specifications, to support future development and onboarding.